alexlogorz/alix-cli/README.md

 ![Alix Pic 1](./assets/alix%20pic%201.png)

 ## Gemini AI
-This tool uses Google's Gemini AI which requires an api key.
-It can craft AliExpress product descriptions based on the product titles, leveraging advanced language understanding to enhance visibility, sales and save you time.
+Google Gemini AI is an advanced artificial intelligence tool developed by Google, offering powerful language understanding and generation capabilities, ideal for enhancing projects and applications.
+This project leverages this technology to craft product descriptions and titles.

 #### Obtaining API Key
 1. Using your google account, sign into [Google AI Studio](https://ai.google.dev/aistudio)